syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/01_Tests/README.md

     Markdown formatting should work as well, for example, **bold** and `inline code` tests.
 # this can be tested as well, but do not send to the final version
 search: false
-# See warning bellow, or frontmatter of doc/_doc-guide/02_Tools/02_Jekyll_extensions.md
-# why this is mandatory now for pages using raw liquid examles
+# Mandatory on pages with raw Liquid examples or self-rendered content.
+Details: doc/_doc-guide/02_Tools/02_Jekyll_extensions.md
 render_with_liquid: false
 ---